 Alonso, Emmanuel, Gary and their colleagues decided that Ulster County should declare a day in honor of the abolitionist.
 “I always thought Kingston should have a Sojourner Truth Day,” Alonso says.
 “She is a local hero, she was born in Ulster County, so I thought she should be honored.”

-The Town of Esopus (home of the 11-mile Sojourner Truth Freedom Trail) and the City of Kingston agreed to recognize such a day in their municipalities this year.
+The Town of Esopus (home of the 11-mile Sojourner Truth Freedom Trail) and the City of Kingston agreed to recognize such a day in their municipalities last year.
 On Nov.
-17, with the Youth Crew looking proudly on, the county legislature agreed to extend the recognition.
+17, 2020, with the Youth Crew looking proudly on, the county legislature agreed to extend the recognition.
 It designated Nov.
 26, the recorded date of Truth’s death, as Sojourner Truth Day throughout Ulster County.

 The youth-led movement received support from Kingston Mayor Steve Noble, as well as Peter Criswell, the Ulster County Legislator for District 7 in the City of Kingston.
 “There’s such a good local connection with Sojourner Truth’s story that it just makes sense to honor her legacy on the county level,” Criswell says.
 “Optics are important.
 When a young Black girl sees that a Black woman is elevated to a position of having a day named after her, it leads to a connection of understanding.”

 Next, Emmanuel plans to petition that the holiday become recognized as an annual one locally.
 And her group hopes to work with New York State legislators to designate Sojourner Truth Day as a state-recognized holiday as well.
+Last June, the Senate passed a bill supporting that step.

 Sojourner Truth Day builds on recent recognitions in the Hudson Valley that further her legacy — and offer new places to take that reflective walk.

-Scenic Hudson recently installed a Sojourner Truth interpretive trail at its Shaupeneak Ridge park that highlights her life’s journey.
+Scenic Hudson installed a Sojourner Truth interpretive trail at its Shaupeneak Ridge park that highlights her life’s journey.
 Shaupeneak was a significant site in Truth’s life, since she walked — she purposefully did not run, she would later say — to freedom with her baby over the ridge.